Looking for a sustainable restaurant? Michelin awards green stars to those with the very best environmental practices

 Jump to a specific area:

-New for 2023, it comes as little surprise that Apricity is awarded a green star – after all it was chef Chantelle Nicholson to be as environmentally friendly as possible in her restaurant, using circular economy techniques, second hand furniture and eliminating the use of gas.
-British seasonal cooking underpins the restaurant with an emphasis on Nicholson's love of vegetables.
+It came as little surprise when Apricity was awarded a green star in 2023 – after all it was chef Chantelle Nicholson’s aim to be as environmentally friendly as possible in her restaurant, using circular economy techniques, second hand furniture and eliminating the use of gas.
+British seasonal cooking underpins the restaurant with an emphasis on Nicholson’s love of vegetables.

 The menu at Angela’s changes daily as it entirely depends on what the boats bring in on the morning catch.
 You won’t find meat on the menu due to its carbon footprint, vegetables are organic or pesticide free, and the restaurant’s supply chain is plastic free.
 The tables are made from compressed recycled plastic to furnish this bistro while minimising its impact on the planet.
 There is a sister restaurant, Dory’s, around the corner which follows the same ethos with a small-plates seafood bar menu.